-Economics is a dynamic and constantly evolving field.
-As a social science, Economics is interested in the way humans behave and the decisions made to meet the needs and wants of society.
-In this unit students explore their role in the economy, how they interact with businesses and the way economic models and theories have been developed to explain the causes and effects of human action.
-Students explore some fundamental economic concepts.
-They examine basic economic models where consumers and businesses engage in mutually beneficial transactions and investigate the motivations and consequences of both consumer and business behaviour.
-They examine how individuals might respond to incentives and how technology may have altered the way businesses and consumers interact.
-Students are encouraged to investigate contemporary examples and case studies to enhance their understanding of the introductory economic concepts.
+Economics is a dynamic and constantly evolving field of social science, which looks at the way humans behave and the decisions made to meet the needs and wants of society.
+In this unit students explore their role in the economy, how they interact with businesses, and the role of the government.
+Students explore fundamental economic concepts, such as resource allocation, and examine basic economic models, including demand and supply models, where consumers and businesses engage in mutually beneficial transactions.
+They investigate the motivations behind both consumer and business behaviour and examine how individuals might respond to incentives.
+In addition, students consider the insights of behavioural economics and how those insights contrast with the traditional model of consumer behaviour.
+Throughout this unit students are encouraged to investigate contemporary examples and case studies to enhance their understanding of economics concepts.